oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 Now let us move on to the important part of the tutorial.
 Creating an EKS cluster in AWS is not as straightforward as in GCP.
 You need to also create a lot more resources for everything to work correctly without surprises.
 You will be using a bunch of Terraform providers to help us with this, and you will also use some prebuilt terraform modules like [AWS VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc) and [Amazon EKS Blueprints for Terraform](https://github.com/aws-ia/terraform-aws-eks-blueprints) to reduce the amount of boilerplate you need to write

-This is the AWS resources we will create:
+This is the AWS resources and VPC architecture you will create:

 {% img blog/jhipster-k8s-eks-terraform/tf-eks-arch.jpg alt:"AWS EKS and VPC architecture" width:"900" %}{: .center-image }